 The Music Education degree program in the School of Music of the University of Redlands is committed to excellence in musicianship, teaching, and scholarship in the preparation of future music educators.
 The School of Music encourages the highest music standards for Music Education majors.

 The Bachelor of Music degree with a major in Music Education provides comprehensive preparation in performance, music history, conducting, theory, piano competency, instrumental techniques and music education methods in a Liberal Arts university setting.
 Students study with world-class artist-teachers and perform in University and professional performances.
 University ensembles range in size and level, providing ample opportunities to participate: from the chamber ensemble to choirs, orchestra, wind ensembles and the fully staged opera production.
-The University's Study Abroad program includes choices of conservatories and universities in nearly every part of the world.
+The University's Study Away program includes choices of conservatories and universities in nearly every part of the world.
 Students choose an Instrumental or Vocal/Choral track for their degree and are encouraged to complete the coursework for both tracks.
 Music education faculty provides a wealth of knowledge and guidance as experienced K-12 and university practitioners.

 The BM degree in Music Education leads to the School of Education Preliminary Teacher Credential Program for the California K-12 music teaching credential.
 Students are able to begin School of Education teacher credential coursework with the University's waiver program and have options to include credential coursework and student teaching in their undergraduate studies.

 Basic Music Courses (all majors) plus:

 MUAP 300–399 Private Instruction in the Major Instrument or Voice—for a total of 14 credits